 Mike believes that there are many solutions in addressing road problems to reduce traffic.
 To him, toll roads should not be part of the road issues because they have a significant financial input to the society.
 Toll roads have part of the bigger solutions when it comes to solving issues about the roads.
 Mike was optimistic about toll roads given that in Austin, they received a funding of approximately $ 1 billion to suffice the extension.
 He also said that the investors make a huge part of the project set aside for building roads.
 In the last project of traffic, the budget was approximately $ 300 million.
 The investors pledged through more than ten subscriptions.
 With such support, Mike was sure of better, modern roads in future.

-Mike is a career executive in the development of roads and infrastructure in Texas.
 He is the current head cheerleader of the Central Texas Regional Mobility known as CTRM.
 This is an independent agency from the government.
 It was established in 2002 with the aim to design a state of the art modern and regional transport network.
 Its operations commenced in 2003 with Mike as the leader.

 Mike serves as the board chair of the Texas Transportation Institute as well as International Bridge and Tunnel Association.
-The alumnus of the Texas University holds degrees, masters as well as a business administration course.

 Traffic congestion has been a challenge around the world for decades.
 However, Williamson County is taking the issue seriously by employing technology to solve the transport crisis.
 Transit experts have met during the Williamson County Growth Summit to discuss the different ways in, which traffic congestion can be wiped out.
 The focus has not been on the city alone but also the suburb communities.
 The summit meeting was held at Sheraton Georgetown Texas Hotel & Conference Center.
 The theme of the meeting was to discuss how the transport sector is changing in the age of rising technology globally and more specifically in Austin region.